Used Adobe Media Encoder Update (64-bit) for Windows?

 Editors’ Review

-Adobe Media Encoder truly lives up to its billing as the rock-solid engine behind multimedia post-production.
+Adobe Media Encoder Update (64-bit) truly lives up to its billing as the rock-solid engine behind multimedia post-production.
 It's the central hub for ingestion, transcoding, and final output in virtually any format you might need.
 The seamless workflow integration with Premiere Pro and After Effects is undoubtedly its greatest strength.

 Automation features

-Adobe Media Encoder’s robust feature set for media management goes far beyond simple compression.
+Adobe Media Encoder Update (64-bit)’s robust feature set for media management goes far beyond simple compression.
 Tools like Time Tuner, which invisibly adjusts the duration of your output, and the ability to apply LUTs and loudness corrections directly within the queue are significant time savers.
 These enhancements mean fewer round-trips back to your main editing application just for minor adjustments, keeping your editing timeline cleaner and your overall process more efficient.

 However, users should be prepared for its resource-intensive nature.
 While encoding is inherently demanding, this can sometimes cause significant slowdowns on systems with less memory or older processors, especially when dealing with complex projects or high-resolution codecs like H.265.
 This often necessitates managing background tasks carefully to maintain system responsiveness.
 The initial learning curve for setting up complex Watch Folders and custom presets can also be steep for new users.

-The sheer volume of available output formats and codecs is a major advantage, ensuring delivery requirements from broadcast to social media, can always be met.
+The sheer volume of available output formats and codecs is a major advantage, ensuring that delivery requirements from broadcast to social media can always be met.
 Nevertheless, the occasional cryptic error message during a batch render can be frustrating, forcing a trial-and-error approach to identify the source of the render failure.
 While rare, these moments can interrupt an otherwise smooth workflow.

 Pros